Skip to main content

 What Is an Online RN to BSN Program?

-An online RN to BSN is a bridge program for nurses who have already completed an ADN.
-The RN to BSN program builds on the preparation, knowledge and skills students acquire in their associate program and on the job.
+An online RN to BSN is a bridge program for nurses who already hold an ADN.
+The RN to BSN program builds on the preparation, knowledge and skills nurses acquire in their associate program and on the job.

 In an online program, nurses gain competency in leadership, communication and critical-thinking skills so they can effectively collaborate with healthcare professionals and coworkers.
-They are prepared to deliver culturally sensitive care in a variety of healthcare settings to a diverse patient population.
+BSN-prepared nurses understand how to deliver culturally sensitive care to diverse patient populations in a variety of healthcare settings.

-Moreover, nurses explore the role of information technologies in healthcare and ways to use these technologies to make patient-care decisions and increase positive outcomes.
-Nurses also examine why professional development, lifelong learning and scholarship are important factors in advancing the nursing profession.
+Moreover, students in the STU’s RN to BSN program learn how to use information technology (IT) to improve patient care decisions and increase positive outcomes.
+They also examine why professional development, lifelong learning and scholarship are important factors in advancing the nursing profession.

 Why Is an Online RN to BSN Program a Good Choice for RNs?

-Online programs are meant for working RNs who want to continue earning a paycheck while increasing their education.
-Most RN to BSN programs like the one offered by St. Thomas University are 100 percent online.
+Online programs are ideal for working RNs who want to continue earning a paycheck while advancing their education.
+Many RN to BSN programs, including STU’s, are 100% online.

-Nurse do not have to travel to a campus and sit in a classroom.
-Instead, they can access the online program anytime and anywhere.
-They can complete the clinical leadership project at their place of employment.
+Nurses in online programs do not have to travel to a campus and sit in a classroom.
+Instead, they can access coursework and materials whenever and wherever is most convenient.
+In STU’s program, nurses can complete the clinical leadership project at their current place of employment.

 What Are the Advantages of Online RN to BSN Programs?

-Online RN to BSN programs are designed for nurses who want to qualify for transformative leadership roles in nursing such as assistant director of nursing, assistant nurse manager or nurse supervisor.
-These are just a few of the advantages of an online RN to BSN program:
+Online RN to BSN programs offer several practical advantages for nurses balancing work and school.
+These degree programs help nurses qualify for transformative leadership roles in nursing such as assistant director of nursing, assistant nurse manager or nurse supervisor.
+The following are just a few of the advantages of an online RN to BSN program:

 • Affordability